fatjond0413/sep11-freedom-project/blog/entry01.md

  ````
 ##### Post 1st tinker

  I just decided to replace the bean with dinosaur to see if anything would happen, the reason I wanted dinosaour is because I wanted to see if I can a dinosaur sprite because I plan to use dinosuars in my final product as a mob.
 I also learned these things, `LoadSprite` loads a sprite, `pos` puts the sprite in a position, `rotate` as the name suggests, rotates the sprite, and `anchor` puts anchors the sprite into a state were they stay in place.
+After
 ````js
 loadSprite("dino", "/sprites/dino.png")
 loadSprite("ghosty", "/sprites/ghosty.png")